-It is the policy of the Treasurer to diversify the Funds' portfolios.
-Investments are diversified to minimize the risk of loss resulting in over concentration of assets in a specific maturity, specific issuer, or specific class of securities.
-Diversification strategies shall be established and periodically reviewed.
-At a minimum, diversification standards by security type for each Fund shall comply with the following:
+4. It is the policy of the Treasurer to diversify the Funds' portfolios.
+Investments are diversified to minimize the risk of loss resulting in over concentration of assets in a specific maturity, specific issuer, or a specific class of securities.
+Diversification strategies shall be established by the Treasurer's Investment Committee and periodically reviewed.